dimaga/RoboND-DeepLearning-Project/README.md

 minimum and I am looking for the maximum of `final_score` value.

 The training procedure was run on AWS server in g2.8xlarge instance.
-To run the hyper-parameter optimization procedure, I had to make the following steps:
+To run the hyper-parameter optimization procedure, I had to learn the following tricks:

 1. Uninstall cpu tensor-flow in Udacity Robotics Deep Learning Laboratory, and install tensorflow-gpu==1.2.1, which requires missing dependency on cuDNN 5.1